AnnMarieW/dash-multi-page-app-demos/README.md

 __Example Apps__

 The best way to get started is to clone this repo and run the examples locally.
-See a brief description if each app below.
+See a brief description of each app below.

 __Other tutorials or examples using `pages`:__